BenjaminSchwessinger/Bacter-Tutorial/README.md

 set, and the rates of recombination and mutation for the population under study, and the sampling procedure.

-This tutorial will gently walk you through the process of using Bacter, from to jointly infer an ARG and population model parameters from an example multi-locus data set.
+This tutorial will gently walk you through the process of using Bacter to the ARG and associated parameters using an example multi-locus data set.

 Installation
 ============